-I often walk home along an unattractive stretch of San Francisco’s Market Street.
-Alternately teeming with tourists or vacantly occupied by people who are generally down-and-out, this three mile stretch between work and home leaves a lot to be desired.
-It doesn’t feel especially pleasant, safe, or interesting.
+I am lucky enough to live within a (long) walk of my job.
+I often take advantage of this proximity, walking home along an unattractive stretch of San Francisco’s Market Street.
+Alternately teeming with tourists or occupied by people who are generally down-and-out, this three mile stretch between work and home leaves a lot to be desired.
+It doesn’t feel especially pleasant or safe.
 Still, I regularly walk it — because I like to end the day with a bit of exercise, or I have some of my favorite podcasts queued up, or I have a friend to accompany me.

 What is it about this route that fails to excite?
-I’m not exactly sure.
 It could be several different factors, surely none of which were intended to prevent people from enjoying themselves.
-In fact, there are plenty of things that seem like they ought to make it an attractive and popular thoroughfare: wide streets, for instance, lined with trees (that, yes, could be doing much better), bike lanes, public art, and businesses (at least along some stretches).
+In fact, there are plenty of elements that seem like they ought to make it a more attractive, comfortable, and popular thoroughfare: wide streets, for instance, lined with trees (that, yes, could be doing much better), bike lanes, public art, and businesses.

 Yet Market Street doesn’t work all that well.
-Everyone pretty much agrees on this, which is why the city has outlined a 10 year improvement plan.
-Professionals as well as citizens are putting a lot of thought and work in to what will make Market Street more successful and memorable.
-Thank goodness for that.
-The street and the city deserve better.
+There is general agreement about this, and there is a movement to advance a 10 year improvement plan.
+Professionals as well as citizens are putting a lot of thought and work in to what will make Market Street more successful and memorable, and I think a lot of people in San Francisco are cautiously optimistic about the potential improvements.

 From a user standpoint, the interesting thing is that we don’t generally remember the specific features of a place that affect our experience of it.
 Like all good design, successful streets appear to simply work.
 In other words, we don’t remember how places look — we remember how they feel.

-I’m not saying that planners and designers aren’t concerned with creating places that feel good (or that they should never use decorative pavers in crosswalks – I love decorative crosswalks, swear).
+I’m not saying that planners and designers aren’t concerned with creating places that feel good (or that they should never incorporate decorative crosswalks).
 Many of them are.
-But I do think sometimes we equate aesthetic details too closely with human experience.
+But I do think sometimes we prioritize aesthetic details over the human experience, what it means to actually stand somewhere and experience a place.

 Design works in support of improved function as well as of experience.
 And ultimately, the experience of a place is what comes to define it.
 What are some of the places that have the best feel?
 What design elements do you think contribute to this?